Matt Kenseth, Hershel McGriff and Kirk Shelmerdine join NASCAR Hall of Fame - NewsBreak

 “I never looked forward (to the Hall of Fame) when I was racing and I never really looked back at some of the wins that I had,” Kenseth said.
 “It was always the next race and what can I do better the next race?”

-He called the selection an honor, saying “I am really grateful for everything this spot has done for me and my family.”
+He called the selection an honor, saying “I am really grateful for everything this sport has done for me and my family.”

 Kenseth reached almost every major milestone in NASCAR.